7. Information and Communications Technology (ICT) and Knowledge Management

 Given what we’ve seen with information technology’s performance curves (Moore’s law, etc.) over the last sixty years, the ICT department’s impact will continue to become exponentially more powerful every year, unlike just about any other department in this list.
 ICT experiences constant waves of change, each of which introduces new efficiencies and/or capabilities.
 ICT innovations are usually overhyped and oversold at first, but some are eventually widely adopted and required by the firm in order to compete effectively.
 Today, cloud computing is rapidly displacing company hosted and downloadable software, which in turn displaced packaged software, and a wealth of new cloud apps offer substantial gains in ease of use, scale, or efficiency for the firm.

 Smartphones are also seeing rapid (25%) annual global growth.
-Just one-quarter of the world’s population (1.76 billion) will use smartphones by the end of 2014, and wearable smartphones are just now emerging, so can expect continued rapid growth in mobile products and services, and service to the bottom three billion as companies like Xiaomi drive costs to new lows.
+Just one-quarter of the world’s population (1.76 billion) used smartphones by the end of 2014, and wearable smartphones are just now emerging, so we can expect continued rapid growth in mobile products and services, and service to the bottom three billion as companies like Xiaomi drive costs to new lows.

 In the US, difficulties getting sufficient H-1B visas for immigrant ICT talent is leading ICT-immigration friendly neighboring countries (Canada, Mexico) to court US companies to do “nearshoring” of their ICT work, an interesting new opportunity for CTOs and CIOs contemplating establishing offshore divisions, but wishing to avoid time zone and culture conflicts and save on travel costs for local managers.